tensorflow/tensorflow/CONTRIBUTING.md

 - As a contributor, you submit a New PR on GitHub.
 - We inspect every incoming PR and add certain labels to the PR such as `size:`, `comp:` etc.  At this stage we check if the PR is valid and meets certain quality requirements.
-For example, we check if the CLA is signed, PR has sufficient description, if applicable unit tests are added, if it is a reasonable contribution (meaning it is not a single liner cosmetic PR).
+For example, we check if the CLA is signed, if the PR has sufficient description, if applicable unit tests are added, and if it is a reasonable contribution (meaning it is not a single liner cosmetic PR).

 **2. Valid?**